-For example, Instructional designers collaborate with faculty to develop strategies that will improve learning pedagogy for both the online and face-to-face classrooms.
+Instructional designers collaborate with faculty to develop strategies that will improve learning pedagogy for both the online and face-to-face classrooms.
 To faculty looking for alternative methods for course engagement, instructional designers will assist in developing a plan that will not only increase students’ engagement with the course content, but instructional designers will also collaborate with faculty to highlight their strengths in their current approach.
 This is key towards the instructional designer and faculty relationship.

 If faculty are wanting to improve their course design, instructional designers can assist with producing/adjusting the integrated series of teaching-learning experiences that will lead students to the specified learning objectives.
 This is helpful with course retention and course performance.
 Research shows that the better the course design, the better the assessment results for students.
 This is because students are able to easily identify course expectations, learning objectives and outcomes needed to be successful in the course of their selection.

 Of course, with new technology always on the horizon, instructional designers are able to recommend, train and provide support to faculty who have chosen to implement technological tools into their classrooms.
 Instructional Designers have been able to assist faculty using technology to address means of alternative assessment, course engagement, course delivery and design, course review, and course organization.